Do I need a graphics card on my computer?

 The difference between embedded and separate GPU

-The title of this article is somewhat of a trap question since every desktop and laptop computer needs a GPU (Graphics Processing Unit).
-Without the GPU, there would be no way for your monitor to function and display what is going on inside your motherboard and by extension inside your pc.
-The real question is not whether you should have a GPU or not, but whether or not you should have a discrete GPU.
+The title of this article is in a way a trap question since every desktop and laptop computer needs a GPU (Graphics Processing Unit).
+Without the GPU, there would be no way your screen would work and display what was going on inside your motherboard and therefore inside your pc.
+The real question is not whether you should have a GPU or not, but whether you should have a separate GPU or not.

 Embedded GPUs: Most motherboards nowadays come with built-in graphics card inside them or within the CPU.
 For decades, motherboard makers have a simple and not very powerful GPU mounted on the motherboard chipset, ready for use and without requiring any extra hardware.
 Over the past six years, the GPU has been integrated into the CPU instead of the motherboard.